tectonic-typesetting/tectonic/crates/bridge_icu/README.md

 crate”.

-If your project depends on this crate, Cargo will export for your build script an environment variable named `DEP_ICUUC_INCLUDE`, which will be the name of a directory containing the `unicode` headers.
+If your project depends on this crate, Cargo will export for your build script an environment variable named `DEP_ICUUC_INCLUDE_PATH`, which will be a semicolon-separated list of C include directories enabling your code to include the `unicode/*` headers.

 You will need to ensure that your Rust code actually references this crate in order for the linker to include linked libraries.
 A `use` statement will